SylviaSWYung/Movie_library/readme.md

 Core consist of `Movie.java`. `Movie` class represents a movie with attributes such as title, length, description, and lending status.
 It includes methods for data validation, and retrieval of movie properties, ensuring that the input values meet specified criteria.
 The class encapsulates movie-related functionalities, making it a crucal component of the Movie Library application.

-<b>JSON\internal</b>: <br>
+<b>JSON</b>: <br>
-<b>Filepath</b>: [/movielibrary/core/src/main/java/movielibrary/json/internal/](/movielibrary/core/src/main/java/movielibrary/json/internal/) <br>
+<b>Filepath</b>: [/movielibrary/core/src/main/java/movielibrary/json/](/movielibrary/core/src/main/java/movielibrary/json/internal/) <br>

-JSON\internal consists of `MovieDeserializer.java`, `MovieManager.java` and `MovieSerializer.java`.
+JSON consists of `MovieDeserializer.java`, `MovieManager.java` and `MovieSerializer.java`.
 These three classes work together to manage a movie library's data efficiently.
 The `MovieDeserializer` class is responsible for deserializing JSON data from a file into a list of `Movie` objects, enabling the searching of movies by title, retrieving the complete list of movies, and checking their lending status using the Jackson library for JSON deserialization.
 The `MovieManager` class interacts with the `MovieSerializer` to facilitate the lending and returning of movies, ensuring that their lending status is accurately updated in the JSON file.
 Meanwhile, the `MovieSerializer` class handles the serialization of `Movie` objects back into the JSON format, allowing updates to the lending status and writing the entire movie list back to the file, thus ensuring the integrity and accuracy of the movie data.

 ### Test files